Sword (song): Background and release

-Following the virality of "Your Face," Wisp released her debut extended play (EP), Pandora (2024), later announcing that a studio album was in the works.
+Following the virality of her debut single "Your Face," in 2023, Wisp had released her debut extended play (EP), Pandora in April 2024, and announced that she was working on a studio album.
+She began working on material at home and in Los Angeles, until the EP's release, with two of the album's singles—"Enough For You" and "See You Soon" being written in late 2023.
 Following a tour in support of the EP in April and May 2024, she began working on her debut album.
-The song is Wisp's first single of 2025, releasing on March 14, 2025, through Music Soup and Interscope Records as the lead single and opening track of Wisp's debut studio album If Not Winter (2025).
+"Sword" was released on March 14, 2025, through Music Soup and Interscope Records as the lead single and opening track of Wisp's debut studio album, If Not Winter (2025).
+Wisp discussed the concept of the song, saying that it constituted the shame and confusion people feel when they're hidden from the world by a loved one.